 With visuals and a soundtrack inspired by 1930s animation and gameplay inspired by the platformers of the 80s, this game has had us torn since we first tried it.
 It's lovely to look at but its gameplay is challenging and you're going to find yourself frustrated... and dying a lot.

-Constant content updates keep Fortnite feeling fresh over a year since its launch so it easily gets a place on the best Xbox One games list.
+Constant content updates keep Fortnite feeling fresh nearly two years since its launch so it easily gets a place on the best Xbox One games list.

 You can check out our definitive Fortnite Battle Royale review here.